 State PE Number: Route:

 PIN: County:

 Prepared By: Project AADT:

 Division: Description/Location:

 Date:

 Project Significance Determination: Initial

-Revision (Due to scope change)

-N
+SIGNIFICANCE DETERMINATION ON -

-A project lasting at least 3 days on a freev way route within a YES NO
+A project lasting at least 3 days on a free eway route within a YES NO

-Transportation Management Area (TMA) vith intermittent or
+Transportation Management Area (TMA) continuous lane closures. with intermittent or

-continuous lane closures.

-A project where all lanes in one direction any freeway. will be closed on YES NO
+A project where all lanes in one direction any freeway. n will be closed on YES NO

-A project where all lanes in one direction will be closed on YES NO

-a non-freeway route having an AADT of a
+A project where all lanes in one direction a non-freeway route having an AADT of

-Note: If any of the above is "YES" the project "Non-Significant". t is "Significant".
+Note: If any of the above is "YES" the proje "Non-Significant". ect is "Significant".
 If all "NO" the project is

-SIGNIFICANCE DETERMINATION: Significant Project complete form C Non-Significant Project complete form B
+SIGNIFICANCE DETERMINATION I: Significant Project

-Per FHWA/TDOT guidelines, an exception by the FHWA Division Office. ( Attach ap
+Per FHWA/TDOT guidelines, an excep by the FHWA Division Office.
+(Attach a otion has been applied for and approved pppropriate documentation.)

+Manager Date